-In the preparation process the director of research of the Institute for History, Dr. P.J.J.
-Meel, offers guidance and assistance.
+In the preparation process the director of research of the Institute for Philosophy, prof.dr.
+B.G.
+Sundholm, offers guidance and assistance.
 He comments on versions of the proposal and is instrumental in the training of applicants who are invited for an interview at a funding agency.

 In the Faculty of Humanities a special expert committee evaluates proposals prior to their submission at a funding agency.
-All applicants are encouraged to make use of the expertise of this committee.
-Secretary of the committee is Drs.
+All applicants are expected to make use of the expertise of this committee.
+Secretary of the committee is drs.
 A.M.
 Hendriks, who can provide information on the committee’s meetings and on the deadlines for handing in a pre-final version of a proposal.

 As far as the financial aspects of a proposal are concerned all applicants are considered to consult project controller A.J. van der Meer when drawing up the budget of their project.
 It is compulsory to get his approval before sending the proposal to a funding organization.